Jellyfish-Insights/aurelia/run_on_docker.md

     ```

    Aurelia uses Andromeda as git submodule.
 This is because Aurelia needs some
-   of the files included on Andromeda repository to be compiled.
+   of the files included on the Andromeda repository to be compiled.
 To know more
    about how git submodule see this [link](https://git-scm.com/book/en/v2/Git-Tools-Submodules)

-#### Editing the andromeda/docker-compose.yml
+#### Editing the andromeda/docker-compose-andromeda.yml

-By default the Andromeda container will search for a folder called `andromeda`
+By default, the Andromeda container will search for a folder called `andromeda-config`
-with the credentials and the `appsettings.json`on the directory where the
+with the credentials and the `appsettings.json` on the directory where the
-docker-compose.yml is located.
+`docker-compose-andromeda.yml` is located.
 We don't recommend to put the folder with the
 credentials inside the git repository folder.

-You can change path of the folder with the configuration files by editing the
+You can change the path of the  `andromeda-config` folder by editing the
-`docker-compose.yml` file.
+`docker-compose-andromeda.yml` file.
 The following steps show how to edit this file using
 the terminal and the vim text editor.

 1. Inside the aurelia directory navigate to the andromeda folder.